ONS-Innovation/keh-digital-landscape/mkdocs/docs/pages/copilot/index.md

 ### Pick a Team:
 - Select a team from the list to view its Copilot usage metrics.
+- Teams you are a member of will be highlighted with a special border.

 ### View Data:
 - Use the "Live" and "Historic" view mode toggles to switch between recent and historical trends.